-ip ssh crypto This command generates the host key pair (i.e., public and private). host-key generate ip ssh crypto host-key generate
+ip ssh crypto This command generates the host key pair (i.e., public and private).

+ip ssh crypto host-key generate

-Default Setting Generates the RSA key pairs.
+Generates the RSA key pairs.

-- The switch uses 2048-bit RSA for SSHv2 clients. - This command stores the host key pair in memory (i.e., RAM).
+- The switch uses RSA for SSHv2 clients. - ◆ This command stores the host key pair in memory (i.e., RAM).
 Use the ip ssh save host-key command to save the host key pair to flash memory. - Some SSH client programs automatically add the public key to the known hosts file as part of the configuration process.
-Otherwise, you must manually create a known hosts file and place the host public key in it. - The SSH server uses this host key to negotiate a session key and encryption method with the client trying to connect to it.
+Otherwise, you must manually create a known hosts file and place the host public key in it. - ◆ The SSH server uses this host key to negotiate a session key and encryption method with the client trying to connect to it.

-'''

 Console#ip ssh crypto host-key generate Console#

-'''

-ip ssh crypto zeroize (249) ip ssh save host-key (250)
+ip ssh crypto zeroize (248) ip ssh save host-key (249)